-Great Eastern Railway line to Ilford
+Great Eastern Railway to Ilford Mile End

 The Great Eastern railway line running from Bethnal Green Station goes north eastwards